andrejtrindade/star-splore/scraper/README.md

 ## Retries

-If this scraper gets a connection error it employs the simplest possible retry strategy: it simply tries again.
+If this scraper gets a connection error it employs the simplest possible retry strategy: it simply tries again, no delay involved.
 - If the error persists, the script will abort after retrying the same URL 3 times.
 If that happens, simply wait a while and then run that step again.
-- If you need to run steps 3 or 5 again (the longer ones), the scripts will skip all carts already scraped / downloaded successfully.
+- If you need to run steps 3 or 5 again (the longest ones), the scripts will skip all carts already scraped / downloaded successfully.

 ## Use responsibly